Blog Post

 To prevent issues of subletting, make occupancy limits clear on the North Carolina lease agreement.
 This way you’ll have grounds to end the tenancy in the event that your new tenant violates the clause.

-Your residential lease agreement should state that the people permitted to legally live on the property are only the people who have signed the lease agreement.
+Your residential lease agreement should state that the people permitted to legally live on the rental property are only the people who have signed the lease agreement.

 5. Landlord and Tenant Rights and Duties